-With an increasing number of people feeling almost ‘forced’ into early retirement due to the current economic climate, many are questioning “how long does a pension last?”
+With an increasing number of people feeling almost ‘forced’ into early retirement due to the current economic climate, many are asking “How long will my pension last?”

-The ideal answer will of course be: “as long as you do” but with an average life expectancy in the UK of 81.26 years, retiring early could result in your pension savings running out ahead of time, leaving you struggling financially.
+The ideal answer should of course be: “as long as you do” but with an average life expectancy in the UK of 81.92 years in 2024 (a 0.18% increase from 2023), retiring early could result in your pension savings running out ahead of time, leaving you struggling financially.

-What your returns will be on any savings and investments you have
+– What your income will be from any savings and investments you have

-A good place to start is to take stock of your current financial position and try to predict how things may differ once you retire.
+A good place to start is to take stock of your current financial position, along with your lifestyle choices and try to predict how things may differ once you retire.

 What are your regular outgoings?
 Are they all essential?
-Will they change once you retire?
+Will you change your spending habits once you retire?

 Do You Have Any Regular Debt Repayments?
-Are these likely to be repaid prior to retirement?
+Are these likely to be paid off prior to retirement?

-What Income Will You Have?
-Take into account any state pension, private pension(s) and savings and investment income.
+What Guaranteed Income Will You Have?
+Take into account any basic state pension, employer, defined benefit pensions and personal pensions along with with any savings and investment returns.

 2) Risks of Early Retirement

-The main risk of retiring early is simply running out of money.
+Should you decide to stop working and take your pension early, the main risk is simply running out of money.

 It’s the double bubble effect because each year of early retirement will be a lost year in terms of contributions towards your pension pot AND an extra year dipping into it to pay for your day to day living expenses.

-Finally in this section, because you will potentially have to make your savings pot last longer, the annual income you can take from your pension will need to be smaller.
+Remember, because you will potentially have to make your retirement savings last longer, the annual income you can take from your pension pot will need to be smaller.

-If you have set your sights on retiring early, then the sooner you start planning and saving for it the better.
+If you have set your sights on retiring early, then the sooner you start planning and building a secure income the better.

 Do you know the current and predicted value of your pension pot(s)